GradPower: Powering Gradients for Faster Language Model Pre-Training: Theoretical Insights

-Motivated by this picture, we consider a one-dimensional example to study whether varying $p$ in AdamPower can {\em accelerate these slow dynamics along the flat directions}, thereby leading to more efficient loss descent.
+Motivated by these insights, we consider a one-dimensional example to study whether varying $p$ in AdamWPower can {\em accelerate these slow dynamics along the flat directions}, thereby leading to more efficient loss descent.

 \begin{example} For simplicity, consider a 1-dimensional flat direction.
 Let the stochastic gradients at time $t \in\bbN$ follow $g_t\overset{\rm i.i.d.}{\sim}{\rm Unif}(\mu-\sigma,\mu+\sigma)$, where $0<\mu,\sigma\ll 1$\footnote{Empirical studies suggest that gradient scales in LLM training are often very small~\citep{huang2025spam}.}.
 Here, $\mu$ reflects the full-batch gradient, and $\sigma$ captures the stochastic noise level. \end{example}